JaPack-Package/.github/profile/README.txt

-JaPack - the better Package Manager for macOS (Currently Developing)
+Jaackage - the better Package Manager for macOS (Currently Developing)

 We hope: A very flexable and low invasiveness package manager.